 Located on the Trans Canada #1 Highway 293 km.
-(182 miles) east of Calgary, AB and 434 km (270 miles) east of Regina, SK, Medicine Hat (known to western Canadians as “The Hat”), has 2,512 hours of sunshine annually, making it the sunniest city in Canada.
+(182 miles) east of Calgary, AB and 434 km (270 miles) west of Regina, SK, Medicine Hat (known to western Canadians as “The Hat”), has 2,512 hours of sunshine annually, making it the sunniest city in Canada.
 The climate in southeast Alberta is semi arid with many dry coulees, formed by ancient glacial flows.

 The city is located in the southeast corner of Alberta and on the South Saskatchewan River, which eventually makes its way to Hudson’s Bay as part of the Saskatchewan River.
 The the river also offers excellent water activities.

 If you’re looking for things to do and see in “The Hat”, it’s a very busy little city.
 July 1 is the national celebration of Canada Day.
 During the third week in July, rodeo fans will enjoy the annual Medicine Hat Exhibition and Stampede with performances by country music favourites and Pro Rodeo competition.

 With a strong arts community, focused around their Esplanade Arts and Heritage Centre, with concerts and exhibits, “The Hat” has something for all fans of the arts.
 Arts events start off in January when Folk music fans will enjoy one of the rare indoor folk festivals in Canada, with the Medicine Hat Folk Music Club’s “Tongue On The Post” festival and summer brings with it the Medicine Hat Jazz Festival (late June).